-This is a great chance to meet the clinic directors, current graduate students, and faculty who will be taking new graduate students, including Adrienne Romer, Sam Margherio, Chloe Hudson, Heather Davis (except for 10/5) and Meagan Brem (except for 10/19).
+This is a great chance to meet the current graduate students, current faculty, and faculty who will be taking new graduate students, including Adrienne Romer, Sam Margherio, Chloe Hudson, Heather Davis (except for 10/5) and Meagan Brem (except for 10/19).
 We particularly encourage applicants from first generation and under-represented/marginalized backgrounds to attend.
 We have three options, and you only need to choose one.
 Please click on the link for the open house you wish to attend to register and receive the Zoom link:

 Applications for the clinical science program are due Dec 1.
 Application procedures can be found here: https://support.psyc.vt.edu/grads/program/application-procedures.
 Please refer to the Recruitment section on our main program webpage for the current list of faculty recruiting graduate students.

 GRE Scores: For applicants to the Clinical Science training program, GRE scores will be neither required nor accepted.
 All applicants are evaluated holistically.

 In preparation for our program, we recommend following guidance from the Council of University Directors of Clinical Psychology (CUDCP) on the preferred coursework and competencies for entering a health service psychology graduate program, which can be found here: CUDCP Preferred Predoctoral Competencies_2021.pdf.
 These suggestions and competencies are meant to serve as aspirational guidelines, and are neither necessary, nor sufficient for entering our program.
 Our admission review process is further described below.